reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ![Table items attributes](/assets/img/posts/camel-spring/camel-arch.png)

-Let us get a basic understanding of these concepts before proceeding further:
+Let us get a basic understanding of these concepts before proceeding further.

 ### Camel Context
 Camel context is the runtime container of all the Camel constructs and executes the routing rules.
 The Camel context activates the routing rules at start up by loading all the resources required for their execution.